-With Rewatch, you can organize all your company’s videos into engaging collections.
-Collections are easy for your team to browse and help them stay up-to-date on what’s happening.
+With Rewatch, you can organize all of your company’s videos into engaging collections.
+Collections make it easy for your team to browse, which can help them stay up-to-date on what’s happening.
 Here’s our advice for making the most out of your collections.

 1. Create top-level collections for your most important videos